Did you set goals for this year?

 Simple spiritual goals and spiritual habits have the power to change and enrich our lives in ways we never thought possible when we practice them daily.
 Spiritual goals help us grow in Christ and grow closer to Christ.

-Goals give us focus and direction.
+Spiritual goals give us focus and direction for our spiritual growth.
 Goals help us know the next step in our journey.

 Read Your Bible Every Day